salu133445/dan/README.md

 # DANTest

-Source code for "Towards a Deeper Understanding of Adversarial Losses"
+Source code for "Towards a Deeper Understanding of Adversarial Losses under a Discriminative Adversarial Network Setting"

 ## Prerequisites